Arrived at the beach (Boryeong).

 At Kakao office and meeting with Sun Hyun-woo of talktomeinkorean.com

 It was a short trip.
-Almost forgot to eat some Korean barbeque.
-Actually, Korean food is about way much more then barbeque.
+Almost forgot to eat some Korean barbecue.
+Actually, Korean food is about way much more then barbecue.
 But who can say no to such a dinner before leaving back home?